markymawk/BrawlCratePlugins/README.md

 ## 4.8 Rename TEX0 & Preserve References
 **Usage:** Right-click a TEX0 node within any BRRES

-Rename the texture, as well as any material references and PAT0 entries where the texture is used.
-If the TEX0 is renamed over an already-existing TEX0, then the existing (old) TEX0 will be deleted, and all references to the overwritten (old) texture will reference to the new texture.
+Rename the selected texture and any material references and PAT0 entries where the texture is used.
+If the selected TEX0 is renamed over an already-existing TEX0, then the selected TEX0 will be deleted, and all references to the selected texture will instead direct to the new texture.
-For TEX0s within a MiscData or ModelData, only that BRRES is affected.
-If within a TextureData, the whole file will be checked.
+For TEX0s within a MiscData or ModelData, only that BRRES will be affected.
+For TEX0s within a TextureData, references within the whole file will be checked.

 ## 4.9 Locate SCN0 LightSet/Fog Usage
 **Usage:** Right-click a LightSet or Fog node